 Lose yourself in the process

 I go in thinking I will be doing just one page and I will end up doing multiple pages.
-Getting lost in the process and just create things is one of the best feelings.
+Getting lost in the process and just creating things is one of the best feelings.
 Don’t worry about time or if it’s perfect.
 This is the part I find that makes journaling fun.

-Print, cut and glue
+Print, cut, and glue

 If you are not as drawing savvy as others… there is no shame in printing things off of the internet, cutting them, and gluing them in your journal.
 I have done that and will continue to do that.

-The point of a journal is to be an outlet of some source.
+The point of a journal is to be an outlet for some source.
 I am making my journal my catch-all.
 Anything I see, think, or feel will go in here.
 Brain dumps, random drawings, random thoughts, things I want to keep track of, and things I just want to remember.

+I hope this beginner’s guide to journaling has inspired you to get creative.
 Have fun with it it’s just paper, take your time to enjoy the process, and don’t take yourself so seriously Picasso!